idootop/xsta/README.md

 import { CounterState } from 'counter.state';

 function externalFunction() {
-  // Use the created CounterState to update the state CounterState.setState(count => count + 1);
+  CounterState.setState(count => count + 1);
 }

 export default function Counter() {
-  // Use the created CounterState to access the state in the component const [count] = CounterState.useState();
+  const [count] = CounterState.useState();

   return (